-read about this site and my work, or check the list of tags.
+read about this site and my work or check what I'm doing now

-#practice #distraction #diaries ⚑ Dallas, TX
+#practice #distraction #diaries ⚑ Dallas, North America

 working through gross, unpleasant and awkward